hydephp/develop/docs/customization.md

 ---
 ```

+Note that since Blade pages do not support front matter, this will only work for Markdown pages.

 #### Adding Custom Navigation Menu Links
 > Until the navigation link order is implemented, you can use this feature to reorder navigation menu items.